Authentication

 Authentication enables users to verify their identity, allowing you to control access to specific data and features in your application.

-A typical authentication flow consists of these key steps:
+A typical authentication flow consists of these steps:

 - 2Server validates and issues an access token